PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_en.md

 cd deploy
 ```

-Execute the command to inference.
-Cause the default value of `class_id_map_file` is the mapping file of the ImageNet dataset, we set it to `None` here.
+Using inference engine to inference.
+Because the mapping file of ImageNet1k dataset is used by default, we should set `PostProcess.Topk.class_id_map_file` into `None`.

 ```bash
 python3 python/predict_cls.py \